Fire Breaks Out At Edmondson Village Shopping Center

-BALTIMORE (WJZ)– A 4 alarm fire broke out in West Baltimore Friday morning.
+BALTIMORE (WJZ) — A 4-alarm fire broke out in West Baltimore Friday morning at the Edmonson Village Shopping Center.

-As crews tried to put out the flames, the fire tore through several buildings.
-10 businesses were damaged in the fire.
+As crews tried to put out the flames, the fire fueled by a gas line tore through several buildings.
+Ten businesses were damaged in the fire.

-Fire officials say they had trouble getting enough water into the building.
+Roofs collapsed after the massive fire at #EdmonsonVillage – fire officials on scene told me they only put the fire out about an hour ago! https://t.co/6jqGqdIlYc @wjz pic.twitter.com/9w4vFvK80c

-They were also worried about gas in the building.
-BGE was on scene and able to shut off the gas.
+Fire officials said they had trouble getting enough water into the building.
+The fire was deemed under control by 10 a.m. and the power in the area is completely shut off.
+The gas line was shut off around 6:30 a.m.

 The fire caused Edmondson Avenue to be closed from Athol Avenue to Swann Avenue.

-Several schools have closed as a result of the road closures.
-The include Edmondson-Westside High School, Thomas Jefferson Elementary/Middle School, Wildwood Elementary/Middle School, and Baltimore International Academy West.
+Several schools have closed as a result of the road closures, including Edmondson-Westside High School, Thomas Jefferson Elementary/Middle School, Wildwood Elementary/Middle School and Baltimore International Academy West.

 No injuries have been reported at this time.